airavata-courses/airavata-courses.github.io/README.md

 ## Grading

-* Grades are based on points that each team acquires through submitting assignments, mid-term and final presentations, and peer reviewing other teams’ codes.
+* Grades are based on points that each student acquires through submitting assignments, mid-term and final presentations, and peer reviewing other student’s codes.

-	* Students who show little activity on GitHub may not receive their team’s points.
+	* Students who show little activity on GitHub may not receive their points.

 * Other bonus opportunities will be available.

-	* If a team adopts a component from another team, both the adopting team and the donating team will receive bonus points.
-This can be done 1 time per team per semester.
+	* If a student adopts a component from another student, both the adopting student and the donating student will receive bonus points.
+This can be done 2 times per student per semester.

-	* Teams that contribute successful pull requests to other teams for bug fixes will be rewarded, as will the team that accepts the pull requests.
+	* Student that contribute successful pull requests to other student for bug fixes will be rewarded, as will the student that accepts the pull requests.

 ## Open Collaboration